 Active Citizenship Continuum

-Being educated about your community, state and country is foundational to be an informed and active citizen.
+Education is critical to active citizenship.
 Below are a few resources to learn more.

 To find more resources about voting check out UA Turbo.

 The mission of Crossroads Civic Engagement Center, an initiative of the Division of Community Affairs, is to develop engaged citizens for the State of Alabama and the world.
-We do this through teaching, research, and service focused on four civic pillars: values, knowledge, skills, and action.
+This is accomplished through teaching, research, and service focused on four civic pillars: values, knowledge, skills, and action.

 The Crossroads Civic Engagement Center’s vision is of a University that develops the civic capacity of its students and its community partners in ways that foster a thriving democratic society at the Capstone and beyond.

 Effective dialogue about the toughest civic topics of the day takes skills and practice.
-The following tools will get you started with the fundamentals of Campus Dialogues.
+Learn more about Campus Dialogues in the Crossroad Resource Library

-By advocating for issues that we care deeply about we are able to support those in our community and elevate their voice if it is not being heard.
-Advocacy can take many forms ranging from contacting elected officials to educating your friends and family about a specific issue.
-Advocacy is important because it can raise awareness, influence and change policies, and give voice to individuals and issues that have been silenced.
+Advocacy helps elevate the voices of people in our community and can take on many forms.
+Actions such as contacting elected officials and educating your friends and family about a specific issue are ways to raise awareness, influence and change policies, and give voice to individuals and issues that have been silenced.